vmware-archive/selenium-rc/README.markdown

 # selenium-rc #

 _selenium-rc_ is a convenient ruby wrapper for the Selenium Standalone Server jar (formerly Selenium RC Server) packaged as a gem.
-This gem bundles the latest selenium-server-standalone-{version}.jar file and provides a binary and Rake tasks to manage them.
+This gem bundles the latest selenium-server-standalone-{version}.jar file and provides a binary and Ruby library to manage it.

+### Version ###

+    The current version of this gem (2.3.0) packages **Selenium Standalone Server 2.0 [b1]**

 ### Basic Ruby Usage ###